 6 Control Structure

-We won’t be covering all the control structure listed here.
-For example, case_when is not a part of base R but of a package, a concept which we will cover next.
-To get more info on control structure, read R Programming for Data Science by Roger D Peng.
+While we won’t cover the whole list provided here, we will cover enough to help you in your research workflow.
+For example, case_when is not a part of base R but of a package, a concept which we will cover Chapter 7.
+To get more info on control structure, read Chapter 13 of R Programming for Data Science by Roger D Peng.

 6.1 if, else, and ifelse